saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - Get registered in IIRS free training of IIRS Outreach Programme.
 - Attended webinar of AWS trainings and courses.
 - Registered for Google course of 9 months on Upcoming courses.
+## Date: June 30, 2020
+- Created my first free account on AWS Cloud.
+- Solved some C++ programs, with Algorithm and Flowchart.